 The course briefly covers the quantitative aspects of statistics for data interpretations for accuracy and distributions and then the next unit covers the instrumentation and basics methods utilized in UV-VIS and IR spectroscopy.
-An introductory third and fourth unist would cover the instrumentation, principles and data interpretations for thermogravimetric analysis and electro-analytical titration methods.
+An introductory third and fourth unit would cover the instrumentation, principles and data interpretations for thermos gravimetric analysis and electro-analytical titration methods.
 Finally, the unit-5 touches upon the basic principles and methods for different chromatographic techniques

 The objectives of this course is to teach basics Analytical techniques with instrumentation working and principles methods of data acquisitions for major instruments like; UV-VIS, IR spectroscopic methods, TGA based sample analysis and electro-analytical titration methods.
 The course intends to impart basic knowledge of the principles and methods for different chromatographic techniques and separation criteria for advanced chromatographic instruments.
 The course introduces the basic learning for calculating data sampling and distribution analysis.
+This course imparts skills to the student so that they have complete knowledge of operating analytical instruments which is much required for employability in R & D labs and pharmaceutical companies.